Abarat by Clive Barker

 - Finished reading it on July 20, 2008

-- In this quasi-sequel to American Gods, Gaiman does his usual wonderful job.
+- In this quasi-sequel to AMERICAN GODS, Gaiman does his usual wonderful job.
 He has written a novel that weaves reality with mythology and leaves you wanting for more.
 Fat Charlie was trying to lead a normal life; a life separate from his father who was a perpetual embarrassment to him.
 And then his father drops dead in a bar in Florida.
 Shortly afterwards, Fat Charlie finds out he has a brother.
 Then when he finds out his father was a god and his brother inherited the powers, Fat Charlie's life gets more complicated.
 Gaiman's characters are fun to read about and often ones with which you'd like to interact.
 As Fat Charlie tries to get control of his life and do what he wants to do, we the readers get to like him more and more.
 And by extension, we enjoy the book more and more.
 I definitely found it very involving and hard to put down.
 Something that you'll want to relish every moment.

 Angry Candy by Harlan Ellison